LinkWellNodes/Documentation/docs/about/About.md

 # About Us

-**LinkWell Nodes is a U.S.-based Chainlink oracle.
-Our mission is to support Web3 developers in building a world powered by cryptographic truth.**
+**LinkWell Nodes is a U.S.-based Chainlink oracle committed to redefining custom data feed creation for Web3 developers.
+By offering a process that is secure, flexible, and seamless, we aim to accelerate the deployment of innovative Web3 applications with unparalleled speed and simplicity.
+Our ultimate mission?
+To support Chainlink in building a world powered by cryptographic truth.**

 ![LinkWell Nodes - U.S.-based Chainlink node operator](/img/lw-banner_1080x485_Docs-Home.webp "LinkWell Nodes - U.S.-based Chainlink node operator")